More Info Blue Water News Swim Home Facebook! Contact Us Payment Center Waivers T-Shirts/ Kayaks For Sale

 PASSPORTS: Everyone is required to have a current passport for entry into Mexico.
 It usually takes 6 weeks to process a passport.
 For information on obtaining a passport, please visit: passports where you can also find information on how to obtain a passport quickly.
 Most post offices provide the service to process US passports.
 On your outbound flight, all passengers are given a tourist visa to complete.
 Please hold onto this form as you will need to provide it as you depart Mexico.
 You will pay a fine if this form is lost.

 TIPPING: It is customary to tip our Mexican crew as we depart our adventure.
-If you feel as though they have served you well, please consider a tip of $150 to be shared among our Mexican crew of cooks, boat captains and guides (cash only please).
+We have factored in a tip of $150 per person to be shared among our Mexican crew of cooks, boat captains, guides and hotel staff.
+Tips are included in your trip cost.

 DONATIONS: Members of the local fishing villages would greatly appreciate any used clothing or shoes you would like to donate.
 Fleece jackets, rain coats, pants, t-shirts and shoes of all kinds (Tevas, hiking or tennis shoes ) and sizes would be a wonderful contribution.
 Clothing for children of all ages is needed.
 Please drop off your gifts at our hotel office in La Paz on the morning of Day Two.